bigchaindb/bigchaindb/docs/source/cloud-deployment-starter-templates/template-ansible.md

 * It ensures that the installed version of RethinkDB is `2.3.4~0trusty`.
 You can change that by changing the installation task.
 * It uses a very basic RethinkDB configuration file based on `bigchaindb/ntools/one-m/ansible/roles/rethinkdb/templates/rethinkdb.conf.j2`.
 * If you edit the RethinkDB configuration file, then running the Ansible playbook will **not** restart RethinkDB for you.
 You must do that manually.
-(You could just stop it using `sudo killall -9 rethinkdb` and then run the playbook to get it started again.)
+(You can stop RethinkDB using `sudo /etc/init.d/rethinkdb stop`; run the playbook to get RethinkDB started again.
+This assumes you're using init.d, which is what the Ansible playbook assumes.
+If you want to use systemd, you'll have to edit the playbook accordingly, and stop RethinkDB using `sudo systemctl stop rethinkdb@<name_instance>`.)
-* It generates and uses a default BigchainDB configuration file, which is stores in `~/.bigchaindb` (the default location).
+* It generates and uses a default BigchainDB configuration file, which it stores in `~/.bigchaindb` (the default location).
-* If you edit the BigchainDB configuration file, then running the Ansible playbook will **not* restart BigchainDB for you.
+* If you edit the BigchainDB configuration file, then running the Ansible playbook will **not** restart BigchainDB for you.
 You must do that manually.
-(You could just stop it using `sudo killall -9 bigchaindb` and then run the playbook to get it started again.)
+(You could stop it using `sudo killall -9 bigchaindb`.
+Run the playbook to get it started again.)

 ## Optional: Create an Ansible Config File